About the School of Computer Science and Mathematics

 Our mathematicians are involved in a variety of pure, applied and statistical research projects.
 This research work is highly respected, as witnessed by the latest external assessment of research, and invigorates our teaching.
 We aspire to pass on that enthusiasm for mathematics to our students.

-The School of Computing and Mathematics was established over 40 years ago and is recognised today as being at the forefront of Computer Science education and research.
+School of Computer Science and Mathematics was established over 40 years ago and is recognised today as being at the forefront of Computer Science education and research.

 We pride ourselves on the quality of our staff.
 We have a strong commitment to providing educational programmes with high impact and value, and a number of staff are nationally recognised for their teaching as Fellows or Senior Fellows of the Higher Education Academy.